How to be a strong candidate for medical school

 What to major in for pre-med?

-College of Health majors that incorporate some of the requirements for medical school, include kinesiology-pre-therapy and allied health option and nutrition-nutrition and health sciences option.
+College of Health majors that include some requirements for medical school:

 Courses required for medical school